-In our department, the chair, an administrative specialist, and three members of the graduate faculty – i.e., an admissions committee – will have access to applicants’ documents via the secure web center.
+In our department, the chair, an administrative specialist, and all members of the graduate faculty will have access to applicants’ documents via the secure web center.

 Evaluation of Application Materials

-For international applicants, a TOEFL score of 550 on the paper-based, 213 on the computer-based, or 79 on the internet-based exam is required or a minimum score of 6.5 on the IELTS or 59 on the PTE.
+For international applicants, a TOEFL score of 550 on the paper-based, 213 on the computer-based, or 79 on the internet-based exam is required, or a minimum score of 6.5 on the IELTS or 59 on the PTE.
 Please note that these are university requirements established by the Graduate School, meaning students who do not meet these minimum test scores are typically not admitted.

 Additional admission factors also are considered, such as vacancies in the program and the compatibility of the applicant’s research interests with those of current faculty.
 Prospective students who do not meet all departmental and/or Graduate School requirements may be admitted provisionally on a case by case basis.

 All applicants must adhere to the application procedures and deadlines established by the LSU Graduate School and the CMST department.

-Do not apply to our program if you are interested in mass communication as it relates to the professions of journalism and mass media production and marketing, or communication sciences and disorders, as it relates to speech, language, and hearing science.
+Do not apply to our program if you are interested in mass communication, as it relates to the professions of journalism and mass media production and marketing, or communication sciences and disorders, as it relates to speech, language, and hearing science.
 We will “reject” your application and suggest to the Graduate School that they redirect you to the LSU Manship School of Mass Communication or the Department of Communication Sciences and Disorders.
-We cannot guarantee however that the Graduate School will offer the redirection
+We cannot guarantee however that the Graduate School will offer the redirection.

-Each year we award approximately 25 graduate assistantships to continuing and new graduate students.
-Our assistantships are teaching assistantships largely; we do not award research assistantships.
-For prospective students, the application documents play a key part in the decisions we make as does the availability of assistantships within the program or within the applicant’s proposed area(s) of research emphasis.
-Generally, we are unable to offer assistantships to first year international students whose first language is not English, although such students are considered for assistantships in their second and subsequent years at LSU.
+Each year approximately 25 graduate assistantships to continuing and new graduate students are awarded.
+Our assistantships are teaching assistantships largely; research assistantships are not awarded.
+For prospective students, the application documents play a key part in the decisions made as does the availability of assistantships within the program or within the applicant’s proposed area(s) of research emphasis.

 The assistantship provides students with a stipend, a tuition waiver (although students are required to pay non-instructional fees), and a competitive health care option.
 In return, students are required to teach or assist in teaching two courses per the fall and spring semesters.
 All the assistantships are renewable within certain term limits and given the student’s satisfactory fulfillment of his or her academic and teaching responsibilities.
 The noted term limits are: The noted term limits are 4 years total for doctoral students and 2 years for master students.